philiptart/projectLudicrousDisplay/README.md

 When: The user will load the web app and select a game.
 Then: The user is provided with information about the football teams and scores.

+In practice we focused more on overal season of games due to the lack of live games during development time

 ## GitLab Repository